B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 Definition Of A Hotel

 You’ve likely stayed in a hotel before.
 Hotel guests can expect a typical check-in process (present ID to get a room key), standard amenities (breakfast, common area/lobby) and standard checkout hours (between 9 am and 12 pm).
-Hotels range by type (budget, mid-tier, and even 7-star).
+Hotels range by type (budget to 7-star).
 Rooms can range from compact studios to luxury suites, and from secluded jungle bungalows to modern, urban high-rises.

 Bed And Breakfasts vs. Hotels Comparison